Agoric/documentation/main/getting-started/README.md

 In order to build a DeFi app in the SwingSet environment, your team will have to write code for three things:

-* The UI that displays in interface and talks to the handler via WebSockets
+* The UI that displays an interface and talks to the handler via WebSockets
 * The Handler that receives commands from the user via WebSockets and sends transactions to the local solo SwingSet for relay to the Chain
 * The Dapp code that runs in the Chain SwingSet and has access to objects on